 Some films get better after repeated viewings.
-Akira Kurosawa’s 1954 black-and-white drama Seven Samurai / Shichinin no samurai is one of them.
-It fully deserved winning that year's Silver Lion at the Venice Film Festival, as well as its Academy Award nominations for Best Art Direction-Set Decoration (black and white) and Best Costume Design (black and white).
-Additionally, Seven Samurai deservedly became an international sensation and it's reported to have been the highest-grossing Japanese film of its day.
-[Warning: Spoilers ahead.]
+Akira Kurosawa’s 1954 black-and-white drama Seven Samurai / Shichinin no samurai is one of them, having deservedly become an international sensation and, reportedly, the highest-grossing Japanese release of its day.

-True, the film displays remnants of the stale samurai genre, such as the wise man Kambei Shimada (Takashi Shimura), the “boy on the verge of manhood” Katsushiro Okamoto (Isao Kimura), and Katsushiro's romance with a farmer’s daughter.
-But it is the central human dilemma of the sixteenth-century farmers, helpless against the depredations of the bandits who abound during the civil wars of the era, that raises Kurosawa’s film above mere clichés.
+True, Seven Samurai displays remnants of the stale samurai genre, such as the wise man Kambei Shimada (Takashi Shimura) and the “boy on the verge of manhood” Katsushiro Okamoto (Isao Kimura) who, inevitably, romances a farmer’s daughter.
+But it’s the central human dilemma of the 16th-century farmers, helpless against the depredations of the bandits who abound during the civil wars of the era, that raises Kurosawa’s classic above mere clichés.

 Meanwhile, we learn that the villagers are neither as poor nor as innocent as they pretend to be.
 There are murderers among them, some of whom have killed samurai before.
 They also seek to lowball and underpay their protectors.